tenzir/tenzir/docker/README.md

 ## Quick Start with Docker Compose

-To get up and running with VAST in Docker Compose, run simply run `docker compose up` from the repository root, which fetches the latest version of VAST from Docker Hub.
+To get up and running with VAST in Docker Compose, simply run `docker compose up` from the `docker/vast` directory, which fetches the latest version of VAST from Docker Hub.

 The `docker compose run` command makes interacting with VAST inside Docker Compose easy: